SAP-samples/successfactors-extension-calculate-employee-seniority/07-TestEndToEndFromSAPAppGyverToSAPSuccessFactors/README.md

 1. This is also where you would see any exception that might have occurred

-### Finish the testing in SAP AppGyver
+### Finish the testing in SAP Build Apps

-Now that the exception record has been created, we can remediate it in SAP AppGyver
+Now that the exception record has been created, we can remediate it in SAP Build Apps

-1. Launch your SAP AppGyver application in the preview portal or from its deployed location
+1. Launch your SAP Build Apps application in the preview portal or from its deployed location
 1. Confirm that there are employee records showing up under the exceptions page and select your rehired employee

     ![Populated exceptions](./images/12popexception.png)